-Upon successful completion of the program, 3 hours of credit are granted by the University of Kansas.
+Upon successful completion of the program, 3 credit hours are granted by the University of Kansas.
 Course credit is assigned based on the afternoon seminar subject selected.
-Pre-approved KU course equivalencies will be forthcoming.
+Pre-approved KU course equivalencies are indicated below and additional departmental approvals will be forthcoming.
 The language of instruction is English.

 Successful completion of the course includes participation in all of the following:

-Morning Lectures: The morning sessions feature daily lectures and discussion that provide context for the afternoon seminars.
+Morning Lectures: Daily lectures and discussion that provide context for the afternoon seminars.
 Delivered by a select group of guest lecturers, the morning sessions will broadly address the institute’s central theme: Radical (Dis)Engagement: State-Society-Religion.

-Afternoon Seminars: Afternoon seminars are offered in a variety of topic areas.
-These small group sessions are specialized, discipline-specific modules that allow deeper exploration of the institute’s theme.
-Students will choose one of the following afternoon seminars:
+Afternoon Seminars: Specialized, discipline-specific small group modules that allow deeper exploration of the institute’s theme.
+Choose one of the following afternoon seminars.

 - Ageing, Communication, and Technologies